marpaia/chef-osx/README.md

 Disclaimer
 ==========
 Although I fully encourage anyone and everyone to manage the configurations of their computers with a configuration management framework like Chef, this is a very customized and personalized Chef repository.
 Don't blindy run the `mac_os_x` role on your computer without fully understanding what each recipe in the runlist does.
-A Chef run may irrevocably change the configurations of your computer.
+A Chef run may irrevocably change the configurations of your computer and that could be undesirable.